Biography

 Lives in Vienna.

-Writes prose (for adults, children, and young adults) and dramatic texts.
+Writes fiction (for adults, children, and young adults), drama, and radio plays.

 Teaches German as a foreign language.